 Inbound Closer Conclusion

-Do you find yourself self great on a mobile phone and you enjoy it?
+Do you find yourself self as a person enjoying talking on a phone?

 Awesome this is probably a suitable program for you.

 Make sure to have a budget ready, since this might cost you several thousands of dollars.

 If you don’t like talking on a phone I am afraid this is not the path you want to take.